core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 When creating a protected CoAP message, an endpoint in the group computes the COSE object using the untagged COSE_Encrypt0 structure {{RFC8152}} as defined in Section 5 of {{I-D.ietf-core-object-security}}, with the following modifications.

-* The Additional Authenticated Data (AAD) considered to compute the COSE object is extended with the counter signature algorithm used to protect group messages.
+* The Additional Authenticated Data (AAD) considered to compute the COSE object is extended with the counter signature algorithm used to sign messages.
 In particular, with reference to Section 5.4 of {{I-D.ietf-core-object-security}}, the 'algorithms' array in the aad_array SHALL also include 'alg_countersign', which contains the Counter Signature Algorithm from the Common Context (see {{sec-context}}).
 This AAD structure is used both for the encryption process producing the ciphertext and for the signing process producing the counter signature.

 ~~~~~~~~~~~ CDDL
 aad_array = [